 Application deadline : 9 September 2019

-Award ceremony : December 2019 during the COP25 in Chile
+Award ceremony : December 2019 during the COP25 in Madrid

-For this special edition of the COAL Prize, the laureate will receive a 10,000 euro grant awarded by the François Sommer Foundation.
-They will also benefit from international visibility in connection with DISPLACEMENT: Uncertain Journeys.
+For this special edition of the COAL Prize, the laureate received a 10,000 euro grant awarded by the François Sommer Foundation.
+They also benefited from international visibility in connection with DISPLACEMENT: Uncertain Journeys.

 About the Prize